Shams Aalam

+Mohammad Shams Aalam Shaikh (born 17 July 1986) is an Indian Para swimmer.
+He is currently ranked number 1 by the World Para Swimming (WPS) in men's 100 m butterfly (S5 category) and men's 50 m breaststroke (SB4 category) as on 2 February 2024.
+On 10 November 2024, he set a world record for longest open water swimming.

-Early life
+Early life and education

-Aalam was born in Rathos Village, Madhubani District, Bihar and later moved to Mumbai with his family.
+Aalam was born in Rathaus Village, Madhubani District, Bihar, and later moved to Mumbai with his family.
 At the age of 24, he developed a benign tumour in his lower back which immobilized his lower half due to unsuccessful surgeries.
+He lives in Dharavi, Mumbai and holds a bachelor's degree in mechanical engineering from Rizvi College of Engineering and MBA from Sathyabama University, Chennai He comes from a family of wrestlers.